Elizabeth Haysom

-Elizabeth Roxanne Haysom (born April 15, 1964) is a Canadian citizen who, along with her then boyfriend, Jens Söring, was convicted of orchestrating the 1985 double murder of her parents Derek and Nancy Haysom in Bedford County, Virginia.
+Elizabeth Roxanne Haysom (born April 15, 1964) is a Canadian-American citizen who, along with her then boyfriend Jens Söring, was convicted of orchestrating the 1985 double murder of her parents Derek and Nancy Haysom in Bedford County, Virginia.

 Haysom served 32 years of a 90-year prison sentence at the Fluvanna Correctional Center for Women in Troy, Virginia after pleading guilty to two counts of accessory to murder before the fact in 1987.
 She and Söring were paroled on November 25, 2019, more than 30 years after they were first convicted of the deaths of Haysom’s parents in 1985.

 Early life

-Elizabeth Haysom's parents were Nancy Astor Benedict Haysom, an artist, and Derek William Reginald Haysom, a steel executive who served as president of two Nova Scotia crown corporations (Sydney Steel and Metropolitan Area Growth Investments).
+Haysom was born in April 1964 in Salisbury, Southern Rhodesia (now Harare, Zimbabwe) to parents Nancy Astor Benedict Haysom, an American, who worked as an artist, and Derek William Reginald Haysom, originally from South Africa and a naturalized Canadian, who was a steel executive who served as president of two Nova Scotia crown corporations (Sydney Steel and Metropolitan Area Growth Investments).
 Derek and Nancy had a combined total of five children from previous marriages.
-Born in April 1964, Elizabeth attended boarding schools in Switzerland and England (Wycombe Abbey), then enrolled at the University of Virginia.
-It was there she met 18-year-old Jens Söring who quickly became her boyfriend.
+Elizabeth attended boarding schools in Switzerland and England (Wycombe Abbey), then enrolled at the University of Virginia.
+It was there she met 18-year-old Jens Söring, a son of a West German diplomat, who quickly became her boyfriend.